hannesm/platform-blog/Signing-the-opam-repository.md

 key is stolen, the snapshot key is also needed to target a single user for a malicious patch.

+After reiterating, hannes thinks that names (package and key ids) need to be signed by RM as well, otherwise on the link between repository and snapshot bot harm can be done (squatting names).

 ## Work and changes involved

 ### General